MATF-RG18/RG105-labyrinth-escape/README.md

 To change from bird's eye to normal just press F or C.

 You can also use R to change the maze, anytime.
+P is for getting you back to starting position.

 How to run the app: './Labyrinth [size]'

 ***Optimal size is 10-20!*** I didnt limit the size bc is always nice to see a PC crash...
 Put 500+ I dare you!

 GL!

+***Oh yeah, one more thing***, the walls have this tendency to swallow up people.
+Not cause im a lousy programmer but cause they are ***evil***, so if you ever get stuck just press P to get you back at start...or just press R as many times as needed.